Baba (2002 film): Plot

 Later, a dishevelled sadhu, Divyananda Bharathi, approaches him and tell him that it is time for enlightenment.
 Baba is taken to the Himalayas, where he meets Mahavatar Babaji, who tests him by granting seven mantras (wishes; five in the remastered version) to Baba.
 He can use these mantras anytime he likes; but unbeknownst to him, if he happened to use the mantras for his own personal gains, the karma of rebirth is bound to follow him forever.
 Baba is sent back to Chennai but baffled, he decides to test one of the mantras by wishing a kite to come and fall in his hand.
 He waits for a few seconds and decides that it was all his illusion, but the kite follows him to his house and falls on his hand.
 He feels that it is coincidental and tries the second mantra on a different kite to fall on his lap.
 He goes into his house and closes all the possible entries into the house.
 But the kite makes its way and falls on his lap.
-In the meantime, Chamundeeswari learns of Baba's origins from his mother that he is a reincarnation of a saint who had disobeyed Babaji and that he himself does not know so and tries to patch up with him.
+In the meantime, Chamundeeswari learns of Baba's origins from his mother, that he is the reincarnation of a saint who had disobeyed Babaji and that he himself does not know so, and tries to patch up with him.
 Baba retorts by saying that he no longer loves her, leaving her heartbroken.

 Despite the mantras coming true, Baba remains skeptical and tests the other two mantras for trivial things.
 His uncle scolds him for his pointless skepticism in spite of the truth and develops chest pain then.
 While on his death-bed, his uncle tells Baba to use a mantra to renovate his surroundings that will finally instill his belief in Babaji, and he dies.
-As predicted, the use of the fifth mantra causes the government officials to renovate Baba's area.
+As predicted, the use of the fifth mantra causes government officials to renovate Baba's area.
 Baba learns the truth and ends his tryst with alcohol, and reforms himself spiritually.
 He reserves the remaining two mantras for his mother.
 However, he uses the penultimate mantra to revive a newlywed Japanese neighbour fighting for his life due to food poisoning.
 Meanwhile, Ramaswamy learns about the mantras from Baba's two-timing companion.